-In a word, no. In fact, most of you will experience spinal pain at some point during your life time.
-Research estimates that up to 90% of you will get low back pain (LBP), and 70% will get neck pain.
-To put that into context, the last census recorded in 2011 showed a UK population of just under 63 million.
-This means that around 56 million of you will get back pain and around 44 million will get neck pain.
+The simple reality is that most of you will experience spinal pain at some point during your life time.
+In fact research estimates that up to 90% of you will get low back pain (LBP), and 70% will get neck pain.
+To put that into context, the last census showed that in mid 2020, the UK had a population of just under 67.1 million people.
+This means means that just over 60 million of you will get back pain and around 47 million will get neck pain.
 That’s a lot of people!

 In fact low back is the most common reason that you will visit your GP if we remove both headaches and tiredness from the equation.
-When we put it like that, you may look at the problem of spinal pain and its burden on you and the economy (£10,668 million per year) in a new light.
 Unfortunately it is not a very exclusive club to belong to although I often say to patients that its better to be boring and common in medicine, rather than rare and interesting!

-An important part of this approach is the adoption of the ‘bio psychosocial‘ model.
+It is also worth mentioning our adoption of the ‘bio psychosocial‘ model nowadays.
 This is supported and encouraged by most of the health organisations in the developed world and recognises the importance of addressing any psychological and environmental aspects of your presentation as well as the physical.
-This DOES NOT mean that we think it is in your head, but simply that most of us will adapt behaviours and thoughts towards everyday practices in response to our pain.
+This DOES NOT mean that we think it is in your head, but simply that most of us will adapt behaviours and thoughts towards everyday tasks in response to our pain.

 This may range from something as simple as not sitting for too long in the evening to making a lengthy plan on how you will be able to get dressed in the morning.
 In recognition of this, nearly all spinal pain should aim to be treated with a rounded approach and should involve you, the patient, in the leading role.
 Whether it is simple self management, professional rehabilitation or even surgery, you will need to be prepared to adopt a temporary or permanent change in your lifestyle to reach your full potential.